twilightcity-net/gradle-docker-dsl-plugin/README.md

 This plugin provides a handy DSL for the excellent [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin).
 The primary use case is to facilitate testing, either local or as part of a CI build.
-Given a container definition, the following gradle tasks are dynamically created to pull the image, create the container, start the container, stop the container, remove the container, and destroy the image.
+Given a container definition, gradle tasks are dynamically created to pull the image, create the container, start the container, stop the container, remove the container, and destroy the image.

 For example, given the following container definition...
 ```gradle